Jilly Kitzinger

 Jilly Kitzinger is a fictional character in the BBC television programme Torchwood, a spin-off from the long-running series Doctor Who, portrayed by American actress Lauren Ambrose.
 The character was promoted as one of five new main characters to join Torchwood in its fourth series, Torchwood: Miracle Day (2011), as part of a new co-production between Torchwood's British network, BBC One, and its American financiers on US premium television network Starz.
 Ambrose appears in seven of the ten episodes, and is credited as a "special guest star" throughout.
-Whilst reaction to the serial was mixed, Ambrose' portrayal was often singled out by critics for particular praise and in 2012 she received a Saturn Award nomination for Best Supporting Actress on Television.
+Whilst reaction to the series was mixed, Ambrose' portrayal was often singled out by critics for particular praise and in 2012 she received a Saturn Award nomination for Best Supporting Actress on Television.

 Miracle Day depicts the effects of an event which halts the process of death worldwide.
 Jilly Kitzinger is a public relations expert who sees this phenomenon, labelled "Miracle Day" by the media, as an opportunity she can use to further her career.
 Early in the series she becomes a representative for the paedophile-murderer Oswald Danes (Bill Pullman) which gains both parties publicity; however Kitzinger has little personal sympathy with her client and abandons him when she no longer needs him.
 Towards the end of the series she affiliates herself with 'the Families', the main villains behind the supernatural event of 'Miracle Day' and her own personal view of the world becomes apparent.
 Though those she works for are defeated in the series finale, it is revealed that Jilly has survived, leaving the character's future uncertain.

 The character is used by the production team to provide commentary on mass-media; she is ostensibly first and foremost concerned with profiting from global events.
 Jilly is also used as a foil to the contemptible Oswald Danes; during the series each uses the other for their own ends.
 Whilst she was promoted as having a "heart of stone" and described by critics as a "bad-girl" and "amoral", Ambrose stated that the character also had positive characteristics.
 Series writer Jane Espenson felt the character to be partly defined by her "ego" and "self-delusion".